The below rates were approved by the Board of Directors during a Special Board Meeting held December 19, 2018 to become effective January 1, 2019.

 Should the District not receive the Water Service Application and the ownership verification document within the time period allowed, the District may initiate service termination proceedings including requiring payment of the lock/off charge.

-L.C.I.D. in accordance with Public Utilities Code, charges a $10.00 service charge plus 1.5% of the outstanding balance on all water bills that remain unpaid as of the first day of the following month.
+L.C.I.D. in accordance with Public Utilities Code, will assess a 10% service charge on the outstanding balance on all water bills that remain unpaid as of the first day of the following month.
 This second notice is mailed to the customer.
-Upon presentation of the delinquent bill the customer has an additional 15 days to render payment.
+Upon presentation of the delinquent bill the customer has an additional 14 calendar days after the date of delinquent bill, to render payment.

-In accordance with Assembly Bill 1774, all customers are given a 48-hour notice prior to being locked off for non-payment of their water charges.
-This third notice is a yellow door hanger and is hung on the customer’s door, gate or meter.
-This third notice states that the customer has only 48 hours to pay all water charges or his/her water service will be discontinued and additional penalties will be applied.
-Customers receiving a “Lock Off Notice” will be charged a $10.00 service charge.
+In accordance with Assembly Bill 1774 and SB998, all customers are mailed a 10 day notice prior to being shut off for non-payment of their water charges.
+This third notice is mailed 14 days after the delinquent notice.
+This third notice states that the customer has only 10 days to pay all water charges or his/her water service will be discontinued and additional penalties will be applied.
+Customers receiving a “Shut Off Notice” will be charged a $10.00 service charge.

 Any water services that are locked off for non-payment shall conform to the following before service is restored.
 Full payment of the delinquent bill plus the restoration charge must be received before service will be restored.
-If the required payment is received before 4:30 p.m. on a weekday the restoration charge is $25.00.
-If payment is received after 4:30 p.m. on a weekday the restoration charge is $50.00.
-The service charge for after-hours restoration is $50.00 minimum.
+If the required payment is received before 5:00 p.m. on a weekday the restoration charge is $35.00.
+If payment is received after 5:00 p.m. on a business day, the restoration charge is an additional $75.00.
+The service charge for after-hours restoration is $75.00 minimum.

 The lock off charge applies whether the District workman physically locked off the water service or not.
 It is unpleasant to have your water service discontinued for non-payment.